apwise/sbiibios/README.md

-In truth, I don't know the exact `sgnon` message for either the Jr (`SBIIBIOS.ASM`) or SD (`SDIIBIOS.ASM`) variants (since I've only ever seen a genuine boot disk for a QD).
+In truth, I don't know the exact `sgnon` message for either the Jr (`SBIIBIOS.ASM`) or SD (`SDIIBIOS.ASM`) variants (since I've only ever seen a genuine boot disk image for a QD).
 Similarly, the disk parameter blocks for Jr and SD are computed by me, and I might have them wrong.
 Please let me know if you have an original boot disk for these variants.

 The `Makefile` builds the following (in the `build` directory):